ITISFoundation/osparc-simcore/CONTRIBUTING.md

 ### FAQ

+**Q:** I have strange database errors, but I did not change anything.
+What could I try?
+**A:** After starting the application, apply Postgres migrations, run `make help` in project root for details.

 **Q:** I am new to the project, how do I view all available commands?
 **A:** Run `make help` in the directory containing a `Makefile`.
 Usage will be shown.
 Don't be afraid to read the file, it is quite strait forward and well documented.